rhys-wootton-cackett/PopularityBot/README.md

 1. Clone the project and load in Visual Studio.
 2. Create a new application in the [Discord Developer Portal](https://discord.com/developers/applications) and add a new bot to that application.
-3. CrEate an `App.config` file in the same folder as the `.cs` files, and paste the following:
+3. Create an `App.config` file in the same folder as the `.cs` files, and paste the following:
    ```xml
    <?xml version="1.0" encoding="utf-8" ?>
    <configuration>